-3. Other than where required for the purpose of processing in accordance with Union and national law, biometric identifiers stored for the purpose of personalisation of identity cards or residence documents shall be kept in a highly secure manner and only until the date of collection of the document and, in any case, no longer than 90 days from the date of issue.
-After this period, these biometric identifiers shall be immediately erased or destroyed.
+3. Biometric identifiers stored for the purpose of personalisation of identity cards or residence documents shall be kept in a highly secure manner and no longer than 90 days from the date of issue.
+After that period, those biometric identifiers shall be immediately erased or destroyed.
+This shall be without prejudice to their retention where required by Union or national law, in compliance with Union data protection law.